Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport accessibility is rated as excellent, with residents typically located 102 meters from the nearest stop.
-Service frequency averages 780 trips per day across all routes, equating to approximately 76 weekly trips per individual stop.
+Transport accessibility is rated excellent, with residents typically located 102 meters from the nearest stop.
+Service frequency averages 780 trips per day across all routes, equating to approximately 76 weekly trips per stop.

 Frequently Asked Questions - Transport